jcastle-zz/-playground-FeM-git-in-depth/notes.md

 - diff branches - git branch --merged master - which branches merged with master
 - git branch --no-merged master - which branches aren't merged with master

+## Fixing mistakes
+- Checkut, clean, reset, and revert

+### Git checkout
+- Allows to restore working tree files or switch branches
+- When checkout a branch the following happens:
+    1. Change HEAD to point to the new branch
+    2. Copy the commit snapshot to the staging area
+    3. Update working area with branch contents
+- Git checkout --file - replace the working area copy with the version from the current staging area.
+Note: this command will overwrite files in the working directory without warning.

+### Git clean and reset
+- Git clean - cleans working area by deleting untracked files.
+Note: this operation cannot be undone.
+- Git clean --dry-run - shows what will be deleted
+- Git clean -f - to do the deletion, git clean -d - to clean all files and directories

+- Git reset - moves the HEAD and the branch reference, meaning the branch is now modified, whatever it was point to before is going to be different.
+If you pass file path, it's not going to move the pointer.
+- Three options:
+    1. Soft
+    2. Mixed
+    3. Hard

+### Git revert
+- Safe reset
+- Creates new commit that specifies changes from original commit and does not change history